TableMind: An Autonomous Programmatic Agent for Tool-Augmented Table Reasoning: Experiments

 \subsubsection{Effect of RAPO}

 Ablation studies were performed from two key perspectives to thoroughly assess the effectiveness of our proposed RAPO algorithm.
 First, we compared the training dynamics of RAPO against the baseline GRPO algorithm.
-The reward score curves in Figure~\ref{fig:reward} (b) clearly illustrate this comparison.
-Throughout the training process, the reward curve for RAPO is consistently and stably higher than that of GRPO.
-This indicates that RAPO not only converges faster but also exhibits a more stable training process with less volatility, demonstrating its advantages in improving the sample efficiency and stability of reinforcement learning.
+The reward score curves in Figure~\ref{fig:reward} (b) illustrate this comparison.
+Throughout the training process, the reward curve for RAPO is higher than that of GRPO.
+This indicates that RAPO not only converges faster but also exhibits a more stable training process with less volatility, demonstrating its advantages in improving the sample efficiency of reinforcement learning.
 Second, we quantified RAPO's contribution to the final task performance by removing it from the full model.
 As shown in Figure~\ref{fig:Ablation}, removing RAPO led to a degradation in performance on both benchmark datasets.
-The performance decreased on both the WikiTQ and TabFact datasets, showing a noticeable drop in Exact Match on WikiTQ and in Accuracy on TabFact.
-These experimental results validate the effectiveness of RAPO from both the training process and final performance standpoints.
-RAPO not only optimizes training dynamics for a more efficient and stable learning process, but this advantage also directly translates into tangible improvements in the final task-solving performance.
+The performance decreased on both the WikiTQ and TabFact datasets, showing a noticeable drop in exact match on WikiTQ and in accuracy on TabFact.